The applications link has been reopened.

 Community agencies and Veterinary clinics may apply on behalf of their clients who meet the above criteria.

-We remain dedicated to supporting our community as resources become available.
+We remain dedicated to supporting our community as soon as resources become available.